-The camera has 500 sensors, which are all timed down to picosecond (or one trillonth of a second to you and me) accuracy.
-Illuminating the subject multiple times with a laser pulse, shoot many hundreds od images each time recording a different area.
+The camera has 500 sensors, which are all timed down to picosecond (or one trillionth of a second to you and me) accuracy.
+Illuminating the subject multiple times with a laser pulse, shoot many hundreds of images each time recording a different area.
 The images are then stitched together to form one single video file.
 It is about 40 billion times faster than a UK television camera.

 The team behind the camera claimed that the technology could be used to understand ultrafast processes and described it as “femto-photography.”

 It takes around an hour to create enough shots to make a final video, which represents only a fraction of a second of real time.
 One example of the technology in action showed a pule of light, less than a millimetre long, travelling through a bottle at a rate of half a millimetre per frame.

 As well as helping scientists to understand light, MIT claims that there could also be practical applications, including use in medical imaging.